Dynasty (Australian TV series)

 Dynasty is an Australian TV series that aired from 7 October 1970 to 6 October 1971, based on the 1967 Tony Morphett novel of the same name which had been previously adapted as a television play.

 1969 TV play

 The novel was first adapted as a television play produced by the Australian Broadcasting Commission (ABC), and broadcast in October 1969 as one installment of an anthology series of unrelated plays under the title Australian Plays.

 The project was written by Morphett based on his novel, and directed in Melbourne by Oscar Whitbread.
+Morphett had previously written for Australian Playhouse.

 Plot

 Inventor Jim Richards (Terry Norris) seeks financial backing from the Mason Corporation for his new machine.
 He finds himself in the middle of a power struggle for control of the corporation, including a family dispute.
 David Mason uses his affair with his sister-in-law Kathy to his advantage.